 Canada - Haiti Relations

-Haiti and Canada are members of the United Nations, the Organization of American States (OAS), as well as La Francophonie, offering both countries even more reasons and opportunities to build and develop their relationship.
+Haiti and Canada are members of the United Nations, the Organization of American States (OAS), as well as La Francophonie, allowing both countries to further build and develop their relationship.

 - Date Modified: